Miracle (Foo Fighters song)

 "Miracle" is the fifth single released from the fifth Foo Fighters album, In Your Honor.
 It was released as a promotional single only and no retail single was released.
-John Paul Jones from Led Zeppelin plays piano on this song.
+This song features John Paul Jones from Led Zeppelin on piano and Petra Haden on violin.

 Track listing

 All songs written by Dave Grohl, Taylor Hawkins, Nate Mendel and Chris Shiflett.